Intranet security: 8 best practices for the remote workforce

 Many modern intranet solutions (including Happeo) come with SSO capability, which can help you to improve your intranet security and make your employees’ lives easier at the same time.

 Encryption is a method of securing data by converting it into an alternative form that can only be decrypted by an authorized user with the right ‘key’ or password.
-You can think of it as sending each file in a (practically) unbreakable code format, that’s automatically decoded by the computer at the other side.
+You can think of it as sending each file in a (practically) unbreakable code format, that’s automatically decoded by the computer on the other side.
 Pretty cool, right?

 If this sounds complicated, don’t worry.
 Many intranet solutions come with data encryption capabilities built in.
 In Happeo, for example, all data is automatically encrypted both while it’s being stored and while it’s transferred from one user to another — so unauthorized users wouldn’t be able to understand the information even if they got their hands on it.